 I woke up to a very dark 44 degrees F this morning, a stark reminder that I need to get organized to do some hydrangea winter protection.
 Those that aren’t planted in protected locations as I described in an earlier blog post need a little help if I want to give them their best chance of having their flower buds make it through the coming winter.
-Scroll down that older post to the “conclusions” section.
+Scroll down to that older post to the “conclusions” section.

 Shrub covers for hydrangea winter protection